I just knew I wanted to be a freelancer—I wanted to be my own boss.

 Really keen to pass on what she’s learned, Katy fixed on these things in particular:

 - Don’t feel you need to listen to everyone.

 - Find the people who are living their lives (and conducting their businesses) in the way that you’d like to yourself.
 Then look at what they’re saying.

 - Find the voices that matter to you and tune out the other ones.

 Also, ask for help.

 There are so many lovely freelance communities out there, so join them.

-It’s blindingly obvious, talking to Katy, that if anyone was born to be a freelancer, it’s her!
+Talking to Katy, it’s blindingly obvious that if anyone was born to be a freelancer, it’s her!